scotthmccoy/scotthmccoy.github.io/_posts/2021-11-15-🐦-viewmodel-formality-in-swiftui.md

+---
+title: (Deprecated) ViewModel Formality
+---

 A ViewModel’s responsibility is to:
 1. Translate UI Events from the user into Model interactions
 2. Publish data from the Model for the view to Observe
 3. Encapsulate this functionality such that it is testable independent of the View (Which it does not reference) and the Model (which does not reference it).

-Possibly owing to its origins in other languages/environments, a typical set of expectations of the ViewModel includes that it be:
+A typical set of expectations of the ViewModel includes that it be:

 * An instance member of the View that owns it
 * Of a type only used with that View, perhaps being defined as a namespace-child of that View